-Here are some falsetas and, hopefully, some insight on how to put them together within the context of the fandango rhythm.
-Most of the falsetas were taken from recordings of Niño Ricardo.
-The ideas are presented below in three groups: starting on beat 1, starting on beat 5.
+Here are some falsetas and, I hope, some insight on how to put them together within the context of the fandango rhythm.
+Most of the falsetas are in the style of Niño Ricardo.
+The material is presented below in three groups: short ideas to play before or after the falsetas, some falsetas that start on beat 1 and others that start on beat 5.

-Falseta 01a: a basic strumming pattern.
+Short idea 01a: a basic strumming pattern.

-Falseta 01b: Niño Ricardo.
+01b is in the style of Niño Ricardo.
 Like 01a, it sets up falsetas that start on beat 1.

 03a: Ricardo.
 This brief falseta has inspired many guitarists over the years.

 Falseta 06: Antonio Moya (with Gaspar).
-I end it with an adaptation of an idea of Sabicas heard in Falseta 07.
+I end it with an adaptation of an idea of Sabicas heard in falseta 07.

 Falseta 07: My (slow) version of a Paco de Lucia falseta, heard on "Punta Umbría" from his "La fabulosa guitarra..." album.
 It ends with an idea of Sabicas.